 National vs. Rural Internet Pricing

-Simply stated national carriers do not want to set up shop in rural areas.
-There is not enough profit to acquire as their margins are too lean.
+But that’s also why you won’t see the national carriers set up shop in rural areas.
+There is not enough profit to acquire so their margins are too lean.

 - Our staff live and work in this community